 Number of qualifiers to progress from area to state show will be determined by State Extension Horse Specialist.
 Number to progress to state show from each area may vary from year to year.
-This number will be determined by a formula developed by the state office and based on the past 3 years' attendance at the area shows.
-Points will be tabulated for each individual based on the following system:
+An exhibitor/horse combination must receive a minimum of 1 point at one of the three area shows to qualify for state in 2025.
+Hardship Exemption requests may be submitted to the State Extension Horse Specialist through your county agent for alternative qualifying criteria.
+Visit the state horse extension website under the 'horse shows' tab to download the request form.